-Twenty-two objects from RIBA’s collections are currently on display in the Architecture Gallery alongside a multimedia installation and a series of VR films.
+Twenty-two objects from RIBA’s collections feature in the exhibition, which has been reimagined as a virtual reality space you can explore from home.
 The objects have been chosen for the architectural style they illustrate, but also for the media format through which they inspired generations of architects and tastemakers.
 This selection provides a snapshot of how different types of media link to the dissemination of different styles, from the influence of travel journals from the far east to magazines of popular culture that informed modernism.

 A romantic piece of architecture, the Royal Pavilion at Brighton evolved over some 30 years to suit the whimsical tastes of the Prince Regent – later known as King George IV.